-- When scheduling your visit: - Remember that the individual may feel vulnerable inviting someone they don't know into their home - Some telephones have call display, which displays the caller's phone number to the person being telephoned.
-If not using a telephone within the SRS, use the "call blocking" on your telephone by dialing 67 prior to dialing a telephone number.
-You should do this for every call you make from your personal telephone.
-There is no charge for using 67. - Ask that pets be restrained or kept out of the room during the visit. - If being in an environment where someone is smoking is a concern, ask that they not smoke during the visit, or if you can conduct the visit at another location (if possible). - The student should plan his or her route the location using main routes, avoiding isolated shortcuts.
-Students should obtain directions beforehand and can confirm the directions with the community member/participant. - If you are conducting the visit alone, you should provide the supervisor/designate with the list of people you intend to visit, including the following:

-- o Name - Address - o Telephone number of the person being visited - o Date and time of the visit, including anticipated time of completion
+- When scheduling your visit: - Remember that the individual may feel vulnerable inviting someone they don't know into their home. - Some telephones have call display, which displays the caller's phone number to the person being telephoned.
+If you do not want to share your cell phone number, please block the number. - Ask that pets be restrained or kept out of the room during the visit. - o If being in an environment where someone is smoking is a concern, ask that they not smoke during the visit, or if you can conduct the visit at another location (if possible). - The student should plan his or her route the location using main routes, avoiding isolated shortcuts.
+Students should obtain directions beforehand and can confirm the directions with the community member/participant. - If you are conducting the visit alone, you should provide the supervisor/designate with the list of people you intend to visit, including the following: - o Name - Address - o Telephone number of the person being visited - o Your telephone number